EnricoPittini/Two-dimensional-strip-packing-problem/README.md

 By default, the scripts of the *compare models* group create a comparison plot. of the solution.
 This is achieved thanks to the auxiliary `plot_comparisons.py` script.

-# Model list
+# Models list
 The names of the models and encodings presented inside the `src` subfolders are numerical and therefore not easy to understand.
-The files `MODELS RECAP.md` and `ENCODINGS RECAP.md` inside `src` subfolders provide a description of each model (or encoding) name.
+The files `MODELS RECAP.md` and `ENCODINGS RECAP.md` inside the `src` subfolders provide a description of each model (or encoding) name.

 The following is the list of the best models (or encodings) for each approach:
 * **CP**: